SovereignCloudStack/standards/Design-Docs/entropy.md

 ### 1.3  Entropy in SCS Clouds

+#### 1.3.1 Flavors

-All flavors will have to have the relevant attributes activated:
+All flavors need to have the relevant attributes activated:

 ```console
 hw_rng:allowed=True